Emotional intelligence in the workplace

 Among other things, good social skills include:

-It’s not enough to simply hear the words the other person is saying — you need to actively communicate with your coworkers.
+It’s not enough to simply hear the words the other person is saying — you need to actively communicate with your coworkers by doing the following:

-- Don’t listen to respond, but to understand — In other words, while the other person is talking, don’t rehearse your rebuttals and answers in your head, but make an effort to truly understand what the other person is saying.
+• Don’t listen to respond, but to understand — While the other person is talking, don’t rehearse your rebuttals and answers in your head, but make an effort to truly understand what the other person is saying.

-- Reflect what you heard — Check if you understood what the other person is saying by paraphrasing their words.
-Also, ask open questions to encourage your coworker to further respond.
+• Reflect what you heard — Check if you understood what the other person is saying and ask open questions to encourage your coworker to further respond.

-These sometimes subtle signs can go unnoticed, so here’s what you should pay attention to:
+Nonverbal cues can sometimes be so subtle they go unnoticed.
+Here’s what you should pay attention to:

-- Facial expressions — These include smiling, frowning, sighing, and appearing sad, angry, or excited.
-When communicating with others, facial expressions say a lot about what is being communicated.
+1. Facial expressions — When communicating with others, facial expressions say a lot about what is being communicated.
 It’s our job to interpret these signs, to fully understand another person.

 Even if your meetings are virtual, you can use technology to your advantage, thanks to video call options.
 These allow you to read other people’s nonverbal cues even though you’re not in the same room with them.